Liff, Angus: Literature

 'Meg O'Lyff Or The Hags O' Hurly Hawkin' is a ballad of 292 lines in the style and metre of Robert Burns's 'Tam O'Shanter' written by an unknown local poet, perhaps around 1860.
 The text can be found in Dalgetty.

+Liff also lends its name to the 1983 satirical book The Meaning of Liff by Douglas Adams and John Lloyd.